kapilmamodia/08_Computer_Systems_and_Fundamental-tanmay-tacker-scaler-cs-fundamentals/oop/notes/03-polymorphism.md

 * At run time, objects of a derived class may be treated as objects of a base class in places such as method parameters and collections or arrays.
 When this polymorphism occurs, the object's declared type is no longer identical to its run-time type
 * Base classes may define methods, and derived classes can override them, which means they provide their own definition and implementation.
 At run-time, when client code calls the method, the CLR looks up the run-time type of the object, and invokes that override of the virtual method.
 In your source code you can call a method on a base class, and cause a derived class's version of the method to be executed.

-Polymorphism in Java can be achieved in two ways i.e., method overloading and method overriding.
+### Polymorphism in Java can be achieved in two ways i.e., method overloading and method overriding.

     Polymorphism in Java is mainly divided into two types.

-* Compile-time polymorphism
+    * Compile-time polymorphism - method overloading
-* Runtime polymorphism
+    * Runtime polymorphism - method overriding

-Compile-time polymorphism can be achieved by method overloading, and Runtime polymorphism can be achieved by method overriding.

 ### Subtyping